 High school and college athletes may find that their social media profiles fall under additional scrutiny.
 Many universities and colleges will monitor the social media profiles of recruits and current athletes to determine that athlete's character and ability to represent the university, and some forms of social media contact may constitute a violation of NCAA regulations.
 Speak with your coach or an Athletics Department staff member should you have questions regarding your social media actions.

 Benefits of Social Networking Sites

-Social networking sites offers campus surveys, "party" or event listings and other information that communicates the "pulse" of a campus culture.
-Therefore, they can be a great way to understand and stay connected to your campus community as a whole.
+Social networking sites also offer event listings, group profiles and fan pages that can communicate the pulse of a campus culture.
+They can be a great way to understand and stay connected to your campus community as a whole.

 How to Stay Safe